 Training Squadron (also known as the Fleet Replacement Squadron, or FRS)

 The training squadron provides post-graduate training for assigned personnel (aircrews and maintainers).
 Training is provided for both carrier and expeditionary aircrews.
 The only Growler training squadron is home based at Ault Field.
-All alternatives would add aircraft to the FRS.

 Action Alternative 1